 According to your budget

-Around 47% of the average wedding budget goes towards your wedding venue, so choosing the date for your venue based on how much you can spend is a great way to reduce some of your overall costs.
+Around 46% of the average wedding budget is put towards the wedding venue.
+If you’re on a budget then choosing a date for your venue around how much you can spend will help reduce some of your overall costs.

 Choose it however you want!

-While these are the most popular ways to choose your wedding date, that doesn’t mean that they are the be all and end all!
+These may be the most popular ways to choose a wedding date but that doesn’t mean that they are the only ways to choose.

-Ready to send out Save The Date cards?
+Ready to let everyone know when you’re getting married?
 Here’s everything you need to know about save the dates, invitations and RSVPs for your big day.

 80% of Australian couples use Easy Weddings to connect with their dream wedding suppliers.